paulfioravanti/plover-q-and-a/README.md

 ## Install

-Until this plugin is added to the Plover registry, clone from GitHub or using [git][]:
+Until this plugin is added to the Plover registry, download from GitHub or clone using [git][]:

 ```sh
 git clone git@github.com:paulfioravanti/plover-q-and-a.git